<< JAMAICA BIRDING TOURS

 The endemic birds of Jamaica are the result of the complicated evolution that took place in the West Indian islands.
 The best examples are the beautiful Jamaican Tody, Todus todus, and the probably-extinct Jamaican Pauraque, Siphonorhis americana.
 The avifauna of Jamaica comprises about 319 species, including 4 endemic genera, 28 endemic species (or 29, according to some authorities), and about 20 endemic subspecies, plus numerous regional specialties and wintering species from North America (see Bird Checklist).
 This reflects one of the highest levels of endemism in the Antillean Subregion.

-Today, 27 of these extremely interesting endemic bird species can be found during our ornithological explorations throughout the island, including the national bird of Jamaica: the Streamertail ("Doctor Bird"), Trochilus polytmus.
-Two Streamertail subspecies (considered species by some authorities) are distinguished by their bill color.
-The nominative subspecies is called Red-billed Streamertail because of its coral red bill.
-It inhabits most of the island, where it is common, whereas the Black-billed Streamertail (T. p. scitulus) is restricted to a region in eastern Jamaica.
+Today, 28 of these extremely interesting endemic bird species can be found during our ornithological explorations throughout the island, including the national bird of Jamaica: the Red-billed Streamertail ("Doctor Bird"), Trochilus polytmus.
+Two Streamertail species (considered subspecies by some authorities) are distinguished by their bill color.
+The commonest species is called Red-billed Streamertail because of its coral red bill.
+It inhabits most of the island, where it is common, whereas the Black-billed Streamertail (T. scitulus) is restricted to a region in eastern Jamaica.

 Our birding tours in Jamaica (see map) starts at Montego Bay, located in northwest Jamaica, and ends at the capital city of Kingston, in the southeast.
 We visit localities with the highest biodiversity and therefore, richness of avifauna, both in terms of endemism and species numbers.
 We will explore most of habitats, birding in forests from high elevations in mountain ranges, to foothills, and also in lowlands, deserts, lakes, mangroves, and coastlines.
 Some early morning starts are necessary and there is a night (or more) birding session as well.